IvanDesClaviers/Imagerie3D/README.md

 NOTE: Since we need the controller module, using the corrector need superuser privileges.

 The computer you are using to run the command must be connected to 4 Ids Cameras with a specific setup detailed here:
-TODO: Link to TM about camera calibration setup.

 Launch the Galvos calibration software until you are projecting your first point on the grid.